alexmanrique/blog/_posts/2021-04-11-how-to-run-a-cakephp-application-in-macbook-m1.md

 ## Creating a docker-compose.yml

 My CakePHP application is using a relational database to store data.
-Every time that I had to change the computer I had to install MariaDB, then, a way to avoid this is to use <a href="https://www.docker.com/">docker</a> to run an instance of MariaDB.
+To avoid having to install MariaDB in our local computer we can use <a href="https://www.docker.com/">docker</a> to run an instance of MariaDB.
 Here we can see the `docker-compose.yml` file where we specify a MariaDB service and a <a href="https://www.adminer.org/">adminer</a> to be able to see the tables that are created and run some queries (similar to <a href="https://www.phpmyadmin.net/">phpmyadmin</a>)

 ``` yaml
 version: '3.1'